This post may contain affiliate links. Please read our disclosure.

 The fruit flavors taste like the real deal and my favorites are strawberry, coconut, and blueberry.

-It’s sweetened with Allulose, Stevia, and Monk fruit, so pretty much all of the carb-neutral sweeteners available.
+It’s sweetened with allulose, stevia, and monk fruit, so many of the carb-neutral sweeteners available.

-Aside from this yogurt tasting great, I’ve also found it to be very blood sugar friendly.
+Aside from this yogurt tasting great, I’ve also found it very blood sugar friendly.
 With only 5 net carbs, that isn’t much of a surprise.

 To summarize, if you’re only going to try one yogurt on this list, I would suggest you start with this one.